Mohini Mansion Ki Cinderellayain: Development

-In October 2017, Ali Tahir revealed that he is going to direct a comedy serial for Bol Entertainment titled as 'Mohini Mansion Ki Cinderellayain' which is scripted by Quddusi Sahab Ki Bewah fame Fasih Bari Khan.
-The serial explore the lives of a whole neighborhood set in 1992 in internal Lahore.
+In October 2017, Ali Tahir revealed that he is going to direct a comedy serial for Bol Entertainment titled 'Mohini Mansion Ki Cinderellayain' which is scripted by the Quddusi Sahab Ki Bewah-fame scriptwriter Fasih Bari Khan.
+The serial explores the lives of a whole neighborhood set in 1992 in interior Lahore.

 He also revealed that there will be over 52 episodes.

 Casting

-Veteran actress Shabnam showed her interest in making a comeback on Pakistani television during her visit to Pakistan.
+Veteran actress Shabnam showed her interest in making a comeback to Pakistani television during her visit to Pakistan.
 Actor and director Ali Tahir cast her as lead protagonist in his directorial, Mohini Mansion Ki Cinderella for Bol Entertainment.
 Thus the series marks the comeback of Shabnam to Pakistani television screens after 18 years.
 Veteran actress Faryal Gohar also made her return to television after 15 years with this series.
 Tahir also cast his parents Naeem Tahir and Yasmeen Tahir.
 The series also stars the model Rubya Chaudhry and debutants including Miss Veet 2017 winner Hira Khan, and Sardar Nabeel.